KOSI: Easy listening

 KOSI-FM transitioned to easy listening music by 1980.
 It added more vocals and reduced the instrumental titles.
 It had hourly news briefs and weather reports.
 In 1981, KOSI-FM was simulcast in Steamboat Springs on channel 97 through an installation of a translator on Mount Werner.

 Armstrong sold KOSI-AM-FM to Westinghouse Broadcasting in 1981.
 KOSI AM became KEZW in March of that year, carrying an adult standards format, while KOSI-FM continued playing easy listening music.

 In 1983, KOSI-FM added a subsidiary communications authority (SCA) service.
 On regular FM radios, the service could not be heard.
 But businesses and restaurants with an SCA receiver could pay a fee for all music with no commercials.
 Among all radio stations in Denver, KOSI was rated number one with a 9.5% share.

-In February 1985, the power cable for the Steam Boat Springs translator went out of commission, causing KOSI-FM to go off the air for the area.
+In February 1985, the power cable for the Steamboat Springs translator went out of commission, causing KOSI-FM to go off the air for the area.
 It was replaced with pop station KQIX-FM (now KMGJ) in Grand Junction.
 The station was restored in July of that year.

 In 1985, KOSI-FM was rated the number one station in Denver for people aged 25 and 44.
 The station remained number one in 1986.

 Move to adult contemporary

 In 1988, Westinghouse sold KOSI and KEZW to D&D Broadcasting, Inc. for $15.5 million.
 In the 1980s, many easy listening stations found their audiences getting older, and not as attractive to advertisers.
 In response, KOSI began adding more vocals and deleting some instrumental songs.

 In 1989, KOSI and KEZW were sold to Shepard Communications of Grand Rapids for $15 million.

 Going into 1990, KOSI general manager Joe Davidman spent several thousands of dollars on research and found less than 9 percent of the stations audience cared about hearing instrumentals.

 On February 6, 1990, KOSI made the transition to soft adult contemporary music and became known as the "light and easy" station.
 The station played all vocals, dropping instrumental versions of songs and replacing them with their original.
 After switching formats, KOSI rose in the station's target 25-54 audience and the profitability of the station more than doubled.
 In 1991, KOSI was rated the second most listened to station in Denver.

 In 1992, KOSI launched a regular Saturday evening show called the "KOSI Copacabana."
 This show featured four hours of disco music.
 The show included dance and party songs from the 70's, 80's and 90's.
 In 1992, KOSI was number 3 in the Denver market.
 On January 6, 1993, Tribune Broadcasting acquired KOSI and KEZW for $19.5 million.
+This put the stations under common ownership with KWGN-TV.